Definition and Examples of Gross Income

-After you've tallied up all your sources of income to find your gross income, you can see how expenses and deductions can reduce it, which reduces your tax burden.
+After you've tallied up all of your sources of income to find your gross income, you can see how expenses and deductions can reduce it, which in turn reduces your tax burden.
 Your gross income can be reduced by:

 - Certain business expenses, such as materials, gas mileage, or equipment rental fees